JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/elemental/firenewt-warlock-of-imix-mpmm.md

 # Firenewt Warlock of Imix
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 125, Volo's Guide to Monsters p.
 143*

+Firenewts who serve Imix, Prince of Evil Fire, live in militaristic theocracies that revere elemental fire in its most destructive incarnation and promote aggression and cruelty.
+Firenewt warlocks of Imix lead these theocracies or serve as advisors to a high priest.

+## Firenewts

+Originally from the Elemental Plane of Fire, firenewts can be found on the Material Plane near hot springs and volcanoes.
+These amphibians need hot water to live, becoming sluggish after spending a week away from a source of moist heat.
+Firenewts therefore delve for sources of heat in the earth, and a firenewt lair features a network of channels and sluices to circulate hot liquid through the area.

+## Statblock

 ```ad-statblock
 title: Firenewt Warlock of Imix